ZentaChain/Zentachain/README.md

 ## Zentanode Updater

-Updater is an application that updates the Zentanode device and updates its software.
+Updater is an application designed to inject new releases into the Zentanode device and update the software.

 [Zentanode Updater](https://github.com/ZentaChain/Zentanode-Updater)